lixinswitchpi/pitdm/README.md

 # pitdm
-Raspberry Pi GSM VoIP (asterisk) voice module
+Raspberry Pi TDM VoIP (asterisk) voice module, it supports FXO/FXS module and up to 4 ports each.